Ling-APE/ComfyUI-All-in-One-FluxDev-Workflow/README.md

 ## Using this Workflow

-1. install Pixel Resolution Calculator custom nodes via git clone (I did not submit a pull yet)
+1. install Pixel Resolution Calculator custom nodes via git URL in ComfyUI Manager (I did not submit a pull yet)
 2. Download and import the JSON file into ComfyUI
 3. Install missing nodes via ComfyUI manager
 4. Configure the switches